the-teachingRSE-project/competencies/competencies.md

 - Testing.
 This task is a manifestation of the SE competencies of DOCBB and MOD since a model of the software is required in order to write good tests that facilitate understanding and documentation.
-Today this encompasses the knowledge of testing frameworks and CI/CD practices.
+Today this encompasses the knowledge of testing frameworks as well as continuous integration and continuous delivery/deployment (CI/CD) practices.
 - Contributing to large projects.
 This is a topic that requires competency in SWREPOS, SRU, SP in order to understand the ramifications of sharing, and DOCBB, since the contributed code has to be understood by others.
 Interacting with project members depends on the TEAM skill.
-Today this entails the effective use of collaborative platforms like GitHub/GitLab, honouring a project's code of conduct, and some knowledge of popular software licences like e.g., the GPL.
+Today this entails the effective use of collaborative platforms like GitHub/GitLab, honouring a project's code of conduct, and some knowledge of popular software licences, e.g., the General Public License (GPL).
 - When or why to keep repositories private.
 This decision requires knowledge in the RC, to understand when it makes sense to open up or close down a repository.
   The USERS, TEAM and sometimes SP skills are required to make this decision.